 - Proof Errors - Any proof coin that was not properly prepared according to proof coin standards.

-- Transitional Errors - When the mint changes from one metallic composition to another and a previous planchet with the old composition ends up getting struck as a new dated coins.
+- Transitional Errors - When the mint changes from one metallic composition to another and a previous planchet with the old composition ends up getting struck as newly dated coins.

 - Fold-Over Strikes - A planchet is fed into the coining press in the vertical position and get struck on its edge instead of on its surface.